 This is because selenium is responsible for clearing the hydrogen peroxide that is formed with iodine (the inactive form) is turned into iodide (the active form).
 If large amounts of hydrogen peroxide are formed, this causes inflammation and signals the immune system to clear it.
 If this process becomes dysfunctional, a lack of selenium can be a very real trigger of autoimmune thyroiditis.

-Dr. Isabella Wentz, an expert in Hashimoto’s thyroiditis and author of the books, Hashimoto’s Thyroiditis and Hashimoto’s Protocol, recommends taking selenium along with vitamin E and thyroid medication on an empty stomach in the morning.
+Dr. Isabella Wentz, an expert in Hashimoto’s thyroiditis and author of the books, Hashimoto’s Thyroiditis, recommends taking selenium along with vitamin E and thyroid medication (if you take it) on an empty stomach in the morning.

 The majority of people with Hashimoto’s thyroiditis have a deficiency in zinc.
 This has to do with the fact that zinc needs a good amount of stomach acid to be sufficiently absorbed.
 People with Hashimoto’s typically have low levels of stomach acid, hindering the optimal absorption of nutrients like zinc.

 Zinc deficiency is often the cause for hair loss associated with an underactive thyroid.
 A case study done on a woman with severe alopecia (or hair loss), scaly lesions on her scalp, and hypothyroidism found that supplementing with thyroid medication did nothing for her hair loss.
 When zinc supplementation was added to her therapy, the scaly lesions disappeared within a month and she had complete hair re-growth within four months.

 It is important to note that increasing zinc intake can block the absorption of copper (causing other issues).
 In order to avoid this, for every 15 mg of zinc you take, it is also important to take 1 mg of copper or get a zinc supplement with copper already in it.

 4. B-Complex Vitamins